Reconnecting with Your Senses:

 Drinking something warm in the morning helps to:

-kickstart the metabolism,
+kick-start the metabolism,

-hydrate after the night,
+hydrate after the night

-create a feeling of coziness and gentleness
+create a feeling of coziness and softness

 Take a notebook dedicated to your morning thoughts.

-Write three inspirational sentences:
+Write down three inspiring sentences:

 they can be positive affirmations, gratitudes, or clear intentions for the day.